Get Tech Tips

 Infrared vs. Heated Diode Leak Detectors

 The heated diode is the standard for sensitivity and the ability to pinpoint a leak.
-Some common heated diode leak detectors are the H10G, the Testo 316-3 shown above and the Tif ZX.
+Some common heated diode leak detectors are the Hilmor LDHD250, the Testo 316-3 shown above, and the Fieldpiece DR58.

-- Heated diode can give false positives from some other substances
+- A heated diode can give false positives from some other substances.

 Infrared leak detectors are increasing in popularity over recent years.
-An infrared leak detector draws the sample across an optical sensor that analyses how much IR radiation the sample has absorbed.
-Some common types are the Fieldpiece SLR8 and the Bacharach TruPointe.
+An infrared leak detector draws the sample across an optical sensor that analyzes how much IR radiation the sample has absorbed.
+Some common types are the Fieldpiece DR82 and the Hilmor LDIR150.

-- The sensors last longer than heated diode
+- The sensors last longer than the heated diode.

 - Infrared detectors compare samples to one another for detection.
-This means that the probe generally must be moved continuously to work properly.
-This can make pinpointing the leak more tricky.
+That means that the probe generally must be moved continuously to work properly.
+That can make pinpointing the leak more tricky.

 - It can be more difficult to get a sense of the size of the leak because they are constantly recalibrating (in my experience).

-As is true in many things, you get what you pay for, so you should expect to pay $250- $550 for a good quality leak detector.
-If you stick with a quality brand and read up on the technology and sensitivity specs beforehand you will generally be in good shape with either a heated diode or a infrared leak detector.
+As is true in many things, you get what you pay for, so you should expect to pay $250-550 for a good-quality leak detector.
+If you stick with a quality brand and read up on the technology and sensitivity specs beforehand, you will generally be in good shape with either a heated diode or an infrared leak detector.